CryptoDinh/botasaurus/SECURITY.md

 We take the privacy and security of the flute Project very seriously.
 If you have discovered a security vulnerability or have concerns about the project, we appreciate your assistance in responsibly disclosing it to us.

-To report a security issue or express a concern, please email Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
+To report a security issue or express a concern, please email Chetan Jain at [chetan@tomdinh.com](mailto:chetan@tomdinh.com).
 We will promptly respond to your concerns.

 ## 2. Use at Your Own Risk